-The recruitment experts at face2face have pulled together the top frequently asked questions candidates are often asked at interview.
-Considering these questions before your interview could well improve your performance, making you an impressive candidate indeed.
+You’re heading to a job interview because you want to be the one selected for the job, right?
+Well, the recruitment experts at face2face have pulled together the top 22 questions candidates are frequently asked at interview.
+Considering these questions before your interview could improve your performance, making you an impressive candidate indeed.

 Before your interview, also remember these quick tips:

 - Control your breathing.
 Allowing oxygen to go to your brain which enables you to think better and control nerves.

 - Be prepared so you perform confidently.